-\textbf{This paper.} We take a geometry-first look at looped blocks.
-Using only iterate statistics, we show that as training proceeds: (i) loop steps shrink quickly (small-scale refinements), and (ii) consecutive steps become more orthogonal (updates sweep around rather than continue straight).
+\paragraph{This paper.} We take a geometry-first look at looped blocks.
+We show that as training proceeds: (i) loop steps shrink quickly (small-scale refinements), and (ii) consecutive steps become more orthogonal (updates sweep around rather than continue straight).
 Across blocks, representations change more coarsely (slow drift).
-Motivated by this pattern, we propose a simple, \emph{second-order} early-exit rule based on the norm of the difference between consecutive loop updates (“acceleration”).
+Motivated by this pattern, we propose a simple, \emph{second-order} early-exit rule based on the norm of the difference between consecutive loop updates (''acceleration'').
 Unlike norms or KL on decoded distributions, acceleration triggers precisely when the local spiral stabilizes, enabling earlier, quality-preserving exits.

-Wrapping up, our contributions are three-fold: \begin{itemize} \item A diagnostic for loop geometry (step norms and consecutive-step angles) showing shrinking updates and increasing orthogonality over training. \item Evidence, across three recurrent regions of a GPT-2–like model, that looped blocks perform fine-grained refinements while cross-block changes produce slower drift. \item A \emph{second-order} exit criterion that halts when consecutive updates stop changing, delivering a better latency-quality Pareto than step-norm and KL-based baselines. \end{itemize}
+Wrapping up, our contributions are the following: \begin{itemize} \item A group-wise extension of Geiping et al. \cite{geiping2025scaling}'s recurrent-depth approach, with recurrence happening independently in different, disjoint sets of blocks in the transformer. \item A diagnostic for loop geometry (step norms and consecutive-step angles) showing shrinking updates and increasing orthogonality over training. \item Evidence, across three recurrent regions of a GPT-2–like model, that looped blocks perform fine-grained refinements while cross-block changes produce slower drift. \item A \emph{second-order} exit criterion that halts when consecutive updates stop changing, delivering a better latency-quality trade-off than step-norm and KL-based baselines. \end{itemize}